Get cover to suit your budget and lifestyle.

 - One, two or three years for some high cost procedures such as orthodontics

-Some insurers may apply additional waiting periods for extra services – if the condition that is being treated is considered to be pre-existing.
+Some funds may apply additional waiting periods for extra services – if the condition that is being treated is considered to be pre-existing.

 What you need to know about waiting periods

-If you’re looking for adequate insurance for a pre-existing condition, you should weigh-up the following:
+If you’re looking for adequate insurance for a pre-existing condition, consider the following:

 - A pre-existing condition only applies to hospital tables.
-Some insurers apply these rules to their General Treatment (Extras) cover, so you must understand what you’re covered for
+Some funds apply these rules to their General Treatment (Extras) cover, so you must understand what you’re covered for

-- The health insurer’s GP decides if your illness or condition is pre-existing
+- The health fund’s GP decides if your illness or condition is pre-existing

 - A pre-existing condition is determined by your individual circumstance